 If there is data stored in your eVscope, tap on “UPLOAD”, otherwise the button will be grayed out;

-You will then be redirected to a new page when you will be asked to enter your "Wi-Fi information".
+You will then be redirected to a new page where you will be asked to enter your "Wi-Fi information".
 This can be your home Wi-Fi network or your phone hotspot information depending on which you want to use for the upload.

 The SSID is the name of your network - it is case sensitive